WilmsJochen/docker-demo/README.md

 To build this docker images, I set up a fake google account to log in to the google cloud console.
 Please follow theses steps:

-1) Go to the google cloud console: https://console.cloud.google.com/
+1) Go to the google cloud console: https://console.cloud.google.com/ .

+   **_NOTE:_**  If you use the chrome browser you should use an incognito window.

 2) Login as kubernetesTalk user with the credentials from the ppt.

-   **_NOTE:_**  If you use the chrome browser you should probably add the kubernetestalk user in your browser.

 3) Use the navigation menu to navigate to the Kubenetes engine
 4) Connect to the cluster in a new terminal by pushing `connect` button
 5) Create a folder with your own name: